 4. Price-wise, there’s no comparison between SEO and online advertising.

-If there’s one thing any struggling business needs to look after, it’s cash.
+If there’s one thing any struggling business needs to consider, it’s cashflow.
 Every dollar can be an investment: in stock, marketing, a new paint job for the store.
 When looking for bang for your buck, there’s really no comparison between the returns from solid SEO and standard online ads.

-While there’s definitely a place for online ads in any holistic digital marketing campaign, as we’ve looked at before, the long-term investment strategy that can turn a business that’s struggling month-to-month into one that’s comfortably taking off is SEO.
+While there’s definitely a place for online ads in any holistic digital marketing campaign, the long-term investment strategy that can turn a business that’s struggling month-to-month into one that’s comfortably taking off is SEO.

 5. Search engines reward sincerity and knowledge.